open-amt-cloud-toolkit/docs/docs/Docker/overview.md

 - Manage the Device with MPS

 These sections include instructions for Windows and Linux* environments.
 Run instructions in a terminal window, the Windows Command Prompt in Administrator mode or the Linux shell/terminal.

+## Why Docker*?

+A Docker container is the instantiation of a Docker image as a virtualized unit that separates the application from the environment.
+Docker containers start and run reliably, securely, and portably inside different environments, eliminating some of the problems that occur with software deployment on varying platforms.
+Docker streamlines installation to get you up and running faster.

+Get more information about Docker images and containers at [Docker resources.](https://www.docker.com/resources/what-container)

 Estimated completion time: **15 minutes**